 Not really Turkish, but, using seasonal Turkish ingredients from the market, we’ve already gone to the effort of making chutney.
 Although it’s best left to mature over time, it’s still not too late to make your own chutney…you can enjoy it with cheeses and cold meats over Christmas and well into the New Year, then.
 Pickled red cabbage, hummus and spicy muhammara also make thoughtful Turkish Christmas gifts – dress them in a pretty jar and you’re away.

-And what’s a Turkish-themed Christmas gift list without Turkish Delight – or ‘lokum’ to give it its correct name – eh?
+Or, if you’re too busy in the run up to Christmas to make your own delights, then, what’s a Turkish-themed Christmas gift list without some real Turkish Delight – or ‘lokum’ to give it its correct name – eh?
 Either as a gift or for nibbles out on the table on Christmas Day, this Turkish Delight Compendium with 10 different varieties should impress!
+Don’t forget to eat some along with your Turkish coffee, too.

 Book Flights & Hotel Rooms As Turkish Christmas Gifts